andyk/andyk.github.io/_drafts/mycroft-on-macos.markdown

 Mycroft is an open souce personal assistant, an alternative to Alex, Siri, or OK Google.

-Here is what I did to get it working on my 2017 13" MacBook Pro.
+These are my notes about the system and what I did to get it working on my 2017 13" MacBook Pro.

 Mycroft is written primarily in Python.

-To avoid broken links, in case the project files move around in the future, I'm going to reference the most recent commit.

 ```
 git clone git@github.com:MycroftAI/mycroft-core.git